dk2jk/big_digital_clock/README.md

 Put all files in one directory eg. "/home/pi/clock".
 Start your Python-IDE ( I use Thonny) and select the  file "grossuhr_gps.py", then select "Run".

-For implementing an autostart of teh Raspi, edit the following file:
+For implementing an autostart of the Raspi, edit the following file:

 sudo nano /etc/rc.local